justcodeio/fedex_parcels_tracker/README.md

     $ gem install fedex_parcels_tracker

-When bundled set up a initializer to provide CLIENT CREDENTIALS
+When bundled, set up a initializer to provide CLIENT CREDENTIALS

-Simply create a fedex_tracker.rb file in the initializers directory and set it up like this:
+Simply create a fedex_tracker.rb file in the initializers directory, and set it up like this:

 ```ruby
 Fedex::Parcel.configure do |c|